-Discrimination due to disability, health conditions
+Discrimination due to disability and health conditions

 Disclaimer: Authors are the Global Initiative on Justice with Children with pro-bono support from Baker McKenzie.
 This section represents one among other positions of some members of the World Congress Consortium and does not necessarily represent the view of all institutions and members involved.